AzimovS/100DaysOfCode/README.md

 **Today's Progress:**
 - 29th day of 30-Day Leetcoding Challenge
 - Solved problemson Leetcode
-- Started the card (Find with arrays)
+- Started the card (Fun with arrays)

 **Link to problem:** [Generate a String with ...](https://leetcode.com/problems/generate-a-string-with-characters-that-have-odd-counts/), [How Many Numbers are ...](https://leetcode.com/problems/how-many-numbers-are-smaller-than-the-current-number/)